Highest-Paying Jobs in Canada Without a Degree

 It is possible to obtain a good-paying job in architectural and engineering services without becoming an architect or civil engineer, which can involve many years of schooling.
 In fact, as a cost-control measure, architectural and engineering firms tend to focus on hiring technicians and other support professionals to assist engineers and architects.

-Earning Potential: By earning a certificate or diploma in the field in less than a year, you can go after positions that pay anywhere from $14.50 to $60.10 per hour and more.
-In the architectural and engineering services industry, the average median pay reported among drafters, technicians, and technologists is $28.44 per hour.
+Earning Potential: By earning a certificate or diploma in the field in less than a year, you can go after positions—like architectural or civil engineering technician—that pay anywhere from $24.04 to $60.75 per hour and more.
+In the architectural and engineering services industry, the average median pay reported among drafters, technicians, and technologists is $38.50 per hour.

 Career Possibilities: Completing an architecture, engineering, or drafting certificate or diploma program could prepare you for careers such as the ones listed below: